Orienteering Curriculum for Schools

 Learning Outcomes

-This also needs to be updated and was brought in from the same document.
+This also needs to be updated and was brought in from .
 Needs to be fixed and format would benefit from

 Each class emphasizes a few goals from SHAPE America Standards and orienteering skills.